Test and exam dates are set for each course at the beginning of the semester and should be included in the syllabus.

 Proctoring is available at campus-based test centers and other alternative sites throughout the state.

-TN eCampus provides ProctorU as an option for learners who have difficulty locating a suitable time or physical testing site.
+TN eCampus provides virtual proctoring as an option for learners who have difficulty locating a suitable time or physical testing site.
 Instructors must be notified of the student's proctoring preference.
-If students will be using ProctorU or alternative sites, students must allow time for instructors to upload testing materials.
+If students are using the virtual proctor or alternative sites, students must allow time for instructors to upload testing materials.

 Numerous student resources (new window) are available to take the guesswork out of using ProctorU.

 All TN eCampus courses are expected to promote high standards for honesty and integrity.
 Academic honesty conduct violations include, but are not limited to:

 - An attempt by one or more students to use unauthorized information in the taking of an exam, to submit as one's own work, themes, reports, drawings, laboratory notes, or computer programs.

 - Products prepared by another person or to knowingly assist another student in obtaining or using unauthorized materials